Background pattern

 The diluted solutions are physically and chemically stable for at least 24 hours below 25°C. From a microbiological point of view, the diluted solution should be used immediately.
 If not used immediately, the storage time and conditions before use are the responsibility of the user.

-How much Sandostatin should be used
+How much Sandostatin to use

 The dose of Sandostatin depends on the disease being treated.